 - A brief summary of the purpose of the disclosure.

 - You must request this list in writing.
 Your request must state a time period that may not be longer than six years prior to the date of the request.
 The time period may be less than six years.

-- Your request should state in what format you want the list, on paper or electronically, for example, by fax.
+- Your request should state in what format you want the list, for example: via paper or electronical version.